 Figure 2 Transition from one severity level to another for a cancer case.
 Individuals dying before ten years after diagnosis will go through all the cancer stages and, except for the controlled stage, remain in it for a fixed period of time.
-The duration at each stage is based on the results from GBD 2015 study [6]
+The duration at each stage is based on the results from GBD 2015 study [7]

-The disability weights were developed by the GBD study through surveys of the general public and take into account the consequences of each disease and injury [9].
+The disability weights were developed by the GBD study through surveys of the general public and take into account the consequences of each disease and injury [8].
 The severity distribution and disability weights for breast cancer, as well as the YLD for each severity level are outlined in Table 1.
+In addition, we also consider the burden associated with the long-life consequences of a mastectomy, for those individuals that survive longer than ten years and underwent this procedure as part of the cancer treatment.

-Once the disability weight of each severity level was taken into account, individuals were estimated to be suffering approximately 2,400 YLD in 2015 due to living with breast cancer.
+Once the disability weight of each severity level was taken into account, individuals were estimated to be suffering approximately 5,800YLD in 2016 due to living with breast cancer.